scienceai/tsne-js/README.md

 An important note is that the objective function is non-convex with numerous local minima, and thus the results are non-deterministic.
 There are a few model parameters which influence the learning and optimization process.
 Selecting appropriate parameters for the input data can significantly improve the chances the model converge on good solutions.

-Currently implemented is the exact fomulation, which has computational complexity O(_N^2_).
-Implementation of the O(_N*logN_) Barnes-Hut approximation variant is planned.
+Currently implemented is the exact fomulation, which has computational complexity O(_dN^2_), where _d_ is the original dimensionality of the data and _N_ is the number of samples.
+Implementation of the O(_dN*logN_) Barnes-Hut approximation variant is planned (contributions welcome!).

 <p align="center">
   <img src="http://lvdmaaten.github.io/tsne/examples/caltech101_tsne.jpg" width="400" />